 A hide was an area of land defined for tax assessment purposes and was based on the amount of land required to support a family.
 The size of land unit covered by a hide varied according its productivity but is generally thought to equal approximately 120 acres.
-Hides originated in the Saxon period but may be based on an earlier system of land holding.
+Hides originated in the Saxon period but may be based on earlier land units.